LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    **Notes:**
       Pass 0.0 to return SPRKStep to the default (adaptive-step) mode.

-      Use of this function is not generally recommended, since we it gives no assurance of the validity of the computed solutions.
+      Use of this function is not generally recommended, since it gives no assurance of the validity of the computed solutions.
 It is primarily provided for code-to-code verification testing purposes.